treatment

 Chapter 7 Analysis of continuous outcomes

 Effect size estimates quantify clinical relevance, confidence intervals indicate the (im)precision of the effect size estimates as population values, and \(P\)-values quantify statistical significance, i.e. the evidence against the null hypothesis.
 All three should be reported for each outcome of an RCT and the reported \(P\)-value should be compatible with the selected confidence interval.
-While this chapter focuses on the analysis of continuous outcomes, guidelines presented in Section 7.1 are true for all outcome types.
-Binary outcomes are discussed in Chapter 7.
+Binary outcomes are discussed in Chapter 8.

 Follow-up measurements of primary endpoint in the Didgeridoo Study.

-In order to analyze the difference of the follow-up measurements between the two groups, a \(t\)-test can be performed:
+In order to compare the follow-up measurements between the two groups, a \(t\)-test can be performed.

 # t-test